CIS-Spring-2023/project-group-7-cis4339-25825/backend/README.md

 Make sure you have a collection named 'org' in your database that contains at least one organization with the orgid listed in your environment variable (see below).

-Setup a .env file with the following variables: MONGO_URL, PORT and ORG
+Setup a .env file with the following variables: MONGO_URL, PORT, ORG, and JWT_SECRET

     MONGO_URL= that is the Mongo URL connection string PORT= e.g.3000
-    ORG= that is the orgid (as a string)
+    ORG= that is the orgid (as a string) JWT_SECRET=this can be a randomly generated string.
+It is used to verify JWT tokens

 ### Compiles and hot-reloads for development